LKF92/on-track__backend/README.md

 The backend is in Node.js with GraphQL and mongoDB, and is deployed on Heroku.
 I used graphql schema definition language(SDL) to define the graphql schema and resolvers, as I think it provides a much better readability than graphQL.js, especially when the project start to grow and have quite a few types defined.

 This is still a work in progress, not all functionnalities are ready yet.
+I will also be adding tests.
-The frontend will come soon and will use React/TypeScript with Apollo.
+The frontend will be created soon and will use React/TypeScript with Apollo and Next.js (maybe).

 ## Try the API